pooltogether/pooltogether-pods-upkeep/README.md

 The goal of this system is to automate calling the `batch` function of the PoolTogether governance owned prize pool pods.

 A registry of these prize pools exists (as an Ownable MappedSinglyLinkedList) and logic is run to see if the batch function requires running.
-This is determined by:
-- A time period (in blocks), as calculated by `upkeepBlockInterval`
+This is determined by a time period (in blocks): `upkeepBlockInterval`
-- A float level calculation

-To prevent out-of-gas situations, a prize pool upkeep batch size is defined in the constructor.

 The upkeepers performing the upkeep are compensated in LINK so the PrizeStrategyUpkeep contact needs to maintain a healthy balance of LINK.